mhsiao345/Database_manager/README.md

 12) Get Employee Details by Employee ID
 13) Get List of All Employees

-Progam can be tested and run here: https://replit.com/@ChingChiehChieh/chinookdbmanager
+The code can be tested and run here: https://replit.com/@ChingChiehChieh/chinookdbmanager